linux-nvme/nvme-cli/README.md

 meson setup .build -Db_sanitize=address
 ```

 This option adds `-fsanitize=address` to the gcc options.
+The tests can then be run normally (`meson test -C .build`).

 Note that when using the sanitize feature, the library `libasan.so` must be available and must be the very first library loaded when running an executable.
-Ensuring that `libasan.so` gets loaded first can be achieved with the `LD_PRELOAD` environment variable as follows:
+If experiencing linking issues, you can ensure that `libasan.so` gets loaded first with the `LD_PRELOAD` environment variable as follows:

 ```
 meson setup .build -Db_sanitize=address && LD_PRELOAD=/lib64/libasan.so.6 ninja -C .build test